phite/BB2490_Project/Project diary.md

 Meeting with Enrichetta and Macro in Karolinska Huddinge.

-Discuss normalization methods, poster structure and layout.
+Discuss normalization methods, poster structure, contents and layout.

 -------------------------------